Dasharo/docs/docs/guides/redundancy.md

 `attempt_slot_b` CMOS option to "Enable".
 This ensures that after the next reboot, the system will boot from the newly updated slot.

-## Security: Chain of Trust with Intel Boot Guard and CBFS Verification
+## Security: Chain of Trust with TrustRoot and CBFS Verification

 ### Slot Integrity via CBFS Verification